rusho81/rusho81/README.md

 # About Me

 Hello there!
 I'm Quazi Tariqul Alam, a passionate Laravel developer with six months of hands-on experience.
 I'm enthusiastic about crafting efficient and elegant solutions using Laravel's powerful features.
-I'm open to work and employment opporchunities.
+I'm open to work and employment opportunities.

 ## My Journey